muhammed08/network_programs/README.md

 # network_programs
 Set of assignments done as part of network lab.
 Each assignment contain source code for both client side and server side.
-The client side program for each

-assignment is marked as assign_<assignment_number>_Client.c
+The client side program for each assignment is marked as assign_<assignment_number>_Client.
+Similarly server side program is also named.

 Assignment 1: